-Review the 1968 presidential election with your students.
+Review the 2008 presidential election with your students.
 Who were the candidates of the Republican and Democratic parties?
-Who was the third-party candidate, and why did he run?
-What experience did the three candidates have before running for president?
+What experience did they have before running for president?
 What were the major issues in the election?
 Who won the election?

 You may wish to show your students the historical background and election results provided on The Living Room Candidate.